Extension Logo

 What’s a gardener to do?
 Take a deep breath and read on.

-Feeding is a nuisance, but not deadly
+Feeding is a nuisance but not often deadly

 A white flower with damaged petals caused by the eight Japanese beetles feeding on it.